 Amazing swimming exercises for the residents of best assisted living in San Antonio

-Below is a detailed breakdown of some of exercises that you can perform in a pool to keep your body fit and healthy:
+Below is a detailed breakdown of some of the exercises that you can perform in a pool to keep your body fit and healthy:

 Resistance kicking is as good as water jogging in terms of effectiveness.
 You can do it by holding out a kickboard in front of you then kicking it back and forth repeatedly while in the pool.

-The wall chair exercise is not only good for posture but it also help to maintain balance and prevent falls.
+The wall chair exercise is not only good for posture, but it also help to maintain balance and prevent falls.
 You can perform it in the corner of a pool with the water level at your chest.
 Once you are in position, hold onto both sides of the pool for support then lift your legs and hold.
 This strengthens the abdominal muscles.
 You can also get your oblique muscles in shape by shifting your movements from up and down to sideways.

 Standing water push-ups

-You can perform standing water push-ups by standing on a pool’s edge with your arms held to the side, and then bending both arms.
+You can perform standing water push-ups by standing on a pool’s edge with your arms held to the side and then bending both arms.
 Then you lean into the wall and push out.
 This has to be done repeatedly until you get worn out.
 Water resistance helps to work your back, chest and shoulder muscles.

 This is a less stressful exercise that strengthens oblique muscles of the core and also works on leg muscles.
 For leg swings, lift one leg to the side while standing in the pool.
 Balance on one leg until it feels worn out then switch to the other one.
 You can make things more exciting by kicking your leg back and forth.
-By so doing, you will spread the impact of the exercise to your ab muscles.
+By so doing, you will spread the impact of the exercise on your ab muscles.